 An attorney can give you advice on how you should talk to your insurance company after a car accident.

-Talking to the Insurance Company Could Put Your Case at Risk
+What You Say Could Put Your Case at Risk

 - Your insurance company might share your statement with the other driver’s insurance company (third-party insurance company).